conradlab/SATINN/README.md

 # SATINN
 Software for Analysis of Testis Images with Neural Networks

-This repository hosts the code and UI as described in [Yang et al., 2022](https://academic.oup.com/bioinformatics/article/38/23/5288/6754803).
+This repository hosts the code and UI as described for SATINN 1 in [Yang et al., 2022](https://academic.oup.com/bioinformatics/article/38/23/5288/6754803) and for SATINN 2 in Yang et al., 2024 (manuscript in preparation).

 &nbsp;